A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Introduction

 The rest of this paper is organized as follows.
 In Section 2, the game problem is solved in two subsections.
 The problem of the follower is discussed in Subsection 2.1, and that of the leader is studied in Subsection 2.2.
-First, an optimal control process of the follower is obtained by maximum principle of controlled SDE, which is a linear functional of optimal state variable and control variable of the leader, via a classical Riccati equation.
-Then an optimal control function of the leader is got via a direct calculation of derivative of cost functional, via the solution to a system of MF-FBSDEs.
-And it is represented as a functional of expectation of optimal state variable, together with solutions to a two-point boundary value problem of ODEs, by a system consisting of two coupled Riccati equations.
-The solvability of this new system of Riccati equation is discussed.
-Finally, Section 3 gives some concluding remarks.
+In Section 3, applications to pension fund insurance problem are presented to show the effectiveness of theoretic results.
+Finally, Section 4 gives some conclusion.